chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 Turns out, composing CCL configs in the above way is an associative operation.
 Let's call this operation `smoosh`.

-Associativity means that combining three configs in this way:
+Associativity means that combining three configs this way:

 ```ocaml
 smoosh (smoosh ccl1 ccl2) ccl3
 ```

-Is the same as this:
+Is the same as:

 ```ocaml
 smoosh ccl1 (smoosh ccl2 ccl3)